Industrial design - XS0128

 Industrial designPrint & Share

 Your qualification will be a Bachelor of Industrial Design

-Create beautiful, functional objects by combining your knowledge of materials, manufacturing, and human-centred design with innovation and aesthetics.
+Create stunning three-dimensional and digital products, services, systems and experiences by combining your knowledge of materials and technology, manufacturing, and human-centred design with innovation and aesthetics.

-Guided by our talented academics, practicing industrial designers and top researchers, you’ll learn how to use design as a problem-solving tool in hands-on, practical studios to transform your ideas into functional prototypes.
+You'll be guided by Monash academics, practising industrial designers and top researchers as you learn to use design as a problem-solving tool in hands-on, practical studios.

 Interested in this Specialisation?

 Refer to the courses below for specific details on locations offered, duration, and entry requirements.

 This specialisation is offered in the following courses.
 Entry requirements may differ depending on the course you choose, so click through to see the full details.

 “The studio lecturers were one of the best parts of Industrial Design!
 You constantly get feedback which ultimately enhances the quality of your project.”

 Bachelor of Industrial Design and Bachelor of Engineering